theoludwig/react-component-form/README.md

 ## ⚙️ Usage

-_Note : The examples use TypeScript, but obviously you can use JavaScript.
+_Note: The examples use TypeScript, but obviously you can use JavaScript.
 Be aware that `HandleForm` is the type definition for the `onChange` and `onSubmit` props._

 ```tsx
 import React from 'react'